lexbor/docs/source/articles/part-2-css.md

 b c`.
 The question arises—how do we compare this with others?
 My intuition suggested that the task had become significantly more complicated, but a sense of determination (not foolishness) drove me to address it directly.
-As expected, it didn’t work out right away; it required some thought!
+As expected, it didn't work out right away; it required some thought!

 Consider this example:
 ```